AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Block Location API**

-Enabling this option will prevent the browser from sending GPS data that could be used to find your location, modify your search results, or otherwise influence your web experience.
+Enabling this option will prevent the browser from sending GPS data that could be used to determine your location, modify your search results, or otherwise influence your web experience.

 **Block Flash**